 Memory Foam Maintenance

 Memory foam mattresses require minimal maintenance.
 Most memory foam mattresses are designed to be used without flipping or rotating.
-However, it is advisable to rotate the mattress occasionally (e.g., every 6 months) to ensure even wear and prevent the development of permanent body impressions.
+However, it is advisable to rotate the mattress occasionally (e.g., every six months) to ensure even wear and prevent the development of permanent body impressions.

 Latex Maintenance